 IBP-facilitated Beginner and Advanced banding classes are held in cooperation with outside organizations.
 Classes fill quickly, so we recommend early registration when possible.
 We also offer customized classes to suit your needs.

-Two banding classes will be held on Hurricane Island off the coast of central Maine.
-The Advanced class will be held July 12-15, 2017 and the Beginner class will be held July 16-22, 2017.
-Please contact the class host, Phoebe Jekielek, (phone: 207-867-6050), or see the banding class registration page on Hurricane Island Foundation's website for more information about the class, including how to register.
+Two banding classes will be held on Hurricane Island Center for Science and Leadership off the coast of central Maine.
+The Advanced class will be held July 10-14, 2018 and the Beginner class will be held July 15-21, 2018.
+Please contact the class host, Phoebe Jekielek, (phone: 207-867-6050), or see the banding class registration page on Hurricane Island's website for more information about the class, including how to register.
+Additional information is also available on their class information page at class information sheet.

 In addition to scheduled classes through partner organizations, IBP offers customized training for beginner and advanced banders.
 Course length, content, materials, and timing can be adjusted to best fit your needs, and can be arranged at a location convenient to you, provided that adequate numbers of birds can be safely banded, and suitable facilities for class-time discussions are available.
 Groups that have taken advantage of this option include volunteers who band together at a station, wildlife agency personnel seeking to develop or improve their banding skills, and many others.